-Explanation: This message is for the use case when an implementation has detected an Array Failure is Predicted.
+This message is for the use case when an implementation has detected an Array Failure is Predicted.

-- 2. Reseat the following components: a.
+- 1. Run the hard disk drive diagnostic test on drive n. - 2.
+Reseat the following components: a.
 Hard disk drive (wait 1 minute or more before reinstalling the drive) b.
 Cable from the system board to the backplane - 3.
 Replace the following components one at a time, in the order shown, restarting the server each time: a.
 Hard disk drive b.
 Cable from the system board to the backplane c.
-Hard disk drive backplane (n = hard disk drive number)

-806f020d-0402ffff Failure Predicted on drive [StorageVolumeElementName] for array [ComputerSystemElementName].
-(Drive 2)
+Hard disk drive backplane (n = hard disk drive number) - 806f020d-0403ffff: Failure Predicted on drive [StorageVolumeElementName] for array [ComputerSystemElementName].
+(Drive 3)

-Explanation: This message is for the use case when an implementation has detected an Array Failure is Predicted.
+This message is for the use case when an implementation has detected an Array Failure is Predicted.